Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: DLMC with IS

-The HJB PDE that solves for $u(t,x)$ leads to a zero variance estimator for a given empirical $\mu^P_t$, provided $G(\cdot)$ does not change sign.
-Hence, we can recover the linear KBE as shown in Section~\ref{sec:is_sde}, and obtain the following control PDE in the MV-SDE context, \begin{empheq}[left=\empheqlbrace, right = \cdot]{alignat=2} \end{empheq} with optimal control
+The HJB PDE that solves for $u$ results in a zero-variance estimator for a given empirical law, $\mu^P_t$, provided $G(\cdot)$ does not change sign.
+Hence, we can recover the linear KBE, as shown in Section~\ref{sec:is_sde}, and obtain the following control PDE in the MV-SDE context, \begin{empheq}[left=\empheqlbrace, right =,]{alignat=2} \end{empheq} with optimal control

+\begin{rem}[Zero-Variance Control for MV-SDEs] Let us assume that the deterministic mean-field law ($\mu_t$) is given beforehand.
+If we condition the decoupled MV-SDE~\eqref{eqn:decoupled_mvsde} on $\{\mu_t:t \in [0,T]\}$, the controls given by~\eqref{eqn:dmvsde_hjb_form3} and~\eqref{eqn:dmvsde_hjb_optimal_control} result in a zero-variance estimator of $\E{G(X(T))}$ for MV-SDEs, given that the sign of $G(\cdot)$ remains unchanged.
+However, in practice, we only approximate $\mu_t$ by an empirical estimate, resulting in the DLMC estimator. \end{rem}

-This paper solves the one-dimensional ($d=1$) KBE arising from the Kuramoto Model \eqref{eqn:kuramoto_model} numerically using finite differences.
-Model reduction techniques~\cite{is_model_reduction,is_projection} or solving the minimization problem \eqref{eqn:dmvsde_value_fxn} using stochastic gradient methods~\cite{is_entropy} are appropriate for higher-dimensional ($d \gg 1$) problems.
-We do not have closed-form solutions for the inner or outer expectations, and it is infeasible to obtain numerical solutions for both that satisfy relative error tolerance even in the one-dimensional case.
+Herein, we numerically solve the one-dimensional ($d=1$) KBE corresponding to the Kuramoto model \eqref{eqn:kuramoto_model} numerically using finite differences.
+Model reduction techniques~\citep{is_model_reduction,is_projection} or the solving of minimization problem \eqref{eqn:dmvsde_value_fxn} using stochastic gradient methods~\citep{is_entropy} are appropriate for higher-dimensional ($d \gg 1$) problems.
+Due to the lack of closed-form solutions for the inner or outer expectations, obtaining numerical KBE-based solutions for both expectations that satisfy relative error tolerance is infeasible, even in the one-dimensional case.
 This necessitates the use of a DLMC estimator in this context.
-The following steps describe how the DLMC estimator is constructed.
+The DLMC estimator is constructed through the following steps: